Bade Achhe Lagte Hain 4: Plot

-6 months later

-Bhagya has hardened her heart and refuses to trust anyone in life.
+Bhagya has hardened her heart and refuses to trust anyone.
 She focuses on work, staying healthy and being with her family.
 Bhagya left Tattvaa and now works in Kalos, a company whose boss is later revealed to be Rishabh.
-He also moves next door to Bhagya to win her trust back.
-Despite many people trying to frame them for wrongdoings in order to separate them, the two stood by each other and eventually get married.
+He also moves next door to Bhagya to regain her trust.
+Despite many people trying to frame them for wrongdoings in order to separate them, the two remain together and eventually marry.